-This episode encompasses the usual culture critic conversations the two hosts engage in: authentic discomfort.
+This episode focuses on conversations around authentic discomfort.
 While you may not be familiar with the names in the titles, their reporting on the highly successful Broadway play Hamilton and the shows Baited and I May Destroy You, explores how entertainment is changing to make room for raw and personal views on race, privilege and social justice.
 They explore cultural comedy shifts spearheaded by Black women creatives like Michaela Cole and Ziwe Fumudoh.
 Listen to Ziwe May Destroy Hamilton by Still Processing.

-Now you have my four best podcasts on race and inclusion – I would love to hear which podcasts have helped you gain more knowledge and understanding of race, inclusion, and social justice.
+Now you have my four best podcasts on race and inclusion.
+I believe that they can play a part in impacting all areas of your life.
+I would love to hear which podcasts have helped you gain more knowledge and understanding of race, inclusion, and social justice.